FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Experiments

-We evaluate the out-of-distribution performance of our models by combining two sequences $\xx^{(1)}$ and $\xx^{(2)}$ into a new sequence that does not belong to the training distribution.
-To this end, we take 16 bars of each sequence and concatenate them to form a novel sequence $\Tilde{\xx} = b_{1}^{(1)} \parallel \dots \parallel b_{16}^{(1)} \parallel b_{17}^{(2)} \parallel \dots \parallel b_{32}^{(2)}$.
-We then feed the description $F(\Tilde{\xx})$ into the model and iteratively sample the output distribution to generate a "medley" of the input sequences.
-We use the same models as for the conditional generation task without further fine-tuning or other modifications.
-We omit \citet{huang_music_2018} and \citet{wu_musemorphose_2021} from the comparison as we do not expect competitive performance based on the results of the conditional generation task.
+To evaluate the robustness of our model with respect to out-of-distribution conditions, we combine two sequences $\xx^{(1)}$ and $\xx^{(2)}$ (either splicing or mixing the descriptions) and generate samples conditioned on the resulting descriptions.
+This way, we create examples that have unusual transitions (in the case of splicing) or conflicting information (in the case of mixing) and are not part of the training distribution in general.

-We see a drop in performance in all evaluation metrics for every model compared to the conditional generation task, which is expected due to distributional shifts in the data.
-However, models using the expert description as input drop significantly less than FIGARO (learned) and \citet{choi_encoding_2020}.
-This shows that the expert description provides a strong inductive bias and is robust with respect to distributional shifts, which is not the case for other models.
-We sometimes even observe FIGARO turning the hard cut-off points from bar-splicing into smooth transitions, which can be attributed to its capacity to pay attention to future bars and anticipate a significant change in style.
-The perplexity of FIGARO (expert) even improves over the conditional generation task, which might be caused by noise but could also be another indication for good generalization.
+\textbf{Description splicing.} For this experiment, we take 16 bars of each sequence and concatenate them into a novel description $\Tilde{\xx} = b_{1}^{(1)} \parallel \dots \parallel b_{16}^{(1)} \parallel b_{17}^{(2)} \parallel \dots \parallel b_{32}^{(2)}$.
+We then input the description $F(\Tilde{\xx})$ to the model and sample the output distribution to generate a \enquote{medley} of the input sequences.
+Importantly, none of the models are finetuned for this specific task.
+We see a drop in performance in all evaluation metrics for every model compared to the style transfer task, which is expected due to distributional shifts in the data.
+However, FIGARO and FIGARO (expert) drop significantly less than FIGARO (learned) and \citet{choi_encoding_2020}, showing that the expert description provides a strong inductive bias and is robust with respect to distribution shifts.
+We sometimes even observe FIGARO turning the hard cut-off points from bar-splicing into smooth transitions, which can be attributed to its capacity to pay attention to future bars and anticipate significant changes in style.
 The complete list of results is available in Table~\ref{tab:desc_transfer_results}.
+We omit \citet{wu_musemorphose_2021} from these experiments as we do not expect competitive performance due to mode collapse.